Where is Mold Hiding in Your Home?

 The Laundry Room

-- Ductwork – during the summer, the air supply in your home will have a high moisture level.
-If your ductwork has a leak, air and moisture can escape, causing mold growth in areas that are not designed to resist.
-Ensure your air flow rates are within the design range to prevent this mold growth.
+Mold can be a problem both in your ducts and where there are leaks.
+If your ductwork has a leak, air and moisture can escape, causing growth in areas that are not designed for water.
+Ensure your air flow rates are within the designed range to prevent this from happening.

-- Ceiling tiles – because of how porous they are, ceiling tiles can easily absorb moisture.
-When they are in areas near HVAC vents, this will almost certainly lead to mold if not properly managed.
+Because of how porous they are, ceiling tiles can easily absorb moisture.
+When they are in areas near vents, this will almost certainly lead to mold if not properly managed.
 In addition to this, leaking pipes above these tiles can also cause damage.
 If you do have a mold problem, it’s better to replace the tiles so spores hidden in the pores don’t grow back.

-- Carpet – carpet throughout your home comes in contact with dirt, spills, food, water, mud, and more.
+Carpet throughout your home comes in contact with dirt, spills, food, water, mud, and more.
 When not properly cleaned and dried, your carpet can become a breeding ground for mold.
-Even worse, this mold growth can go quite some time without being identified.
+Even worse, this growth can go quite some time without being identified.
 Always be aware of dusty or musty scents and clean your carpet on a regular basis to prevent it from growing in the first place.

-- Electrical equipment – it may be surprising to some to realize that mold can grow around fixtures and cables in your home.
+It may be surprising to realize that mold can grow around fixtures and cables in your home.
 Look deeper at the wall surrounding electrical switches.
 If the gaps are too large, moisture can get trapped in the wall, leading to mold growth.

-- The Shower – steam from the shower can cause mold not only in the shower or tub, but along the walls, ceiling, and other parts of the bathroom.
-Always shower with the bathroom fan on to prevent mold from growing.
+Steam from the shower can cause mold not only in the shower or tub, but along the walls, ceiling, and other parts of the bathroom.
+Always shower with the bathroom fan on to prevent it from growing.

-- Towels – not allowing your towels to dry properly can lead to mold damage.
-After you shower, hang these up to dry instead of throwing them on the floor or in a dirty clothes hamper.
-Wash them often as well, keeping them clean.
+Not allowing your towels to dry properly can lead to mold damage.
+After you shower, hang them up to dry instead of throwing them on the floor or in a dirty clothes hamper.
+Wash them often as well to keep them clean and prevent mildew.

-- Mold in the attic is especially common in homes that haven’t been well ventilated or have a leak in the roof.
+Mold in the attic is especially common in homes that aren’t well-ventilated or have a leak in the roof.
 Because most people don’t spend much time in their attic, this problem can grow for months or even years before it’s noticed.
 Minnesota is prone to cold winters that create ice dams and other forms of roof damage.
 If you’ve had a roof leak before, check your attic for water damage once your roof’s been fixed and remove any water that’s gotten into your attic.